 Conveniently located just an hour from Dublin or Belfast airports, the Carroll family's 18th century house is attractively situated in its own walled grounds on the edge of Carlingford village, with views across the lough to the Mountains of Mourne.

-Accommodation is in four rooms of character in the main house, each with sea or mountain views, and eight newer bedrooms are offered in a separate building.
+Accommodation is shared between four rooms of character in the main house, each with sea or mountain views and charming bathrooms, and eight newer bedrooms which are offered in a separate building.
+As with all old properties, it is wise to discuss your preferences when booking - and the choices include a ground floor room with shower which, while not having a special designation, is wheelchair accessible.

 Restaurant: